giffyglyph/foundry-5e-monster-maker/docs/README.md

 ## Roadmap

-Currently this release can handle GGMMv3 functions as a standalone module, with some basic integrations working through other modules (MidiQOL, DAE)
+Currently this release can handle GGMMv3 functions as a standalone module, with some basic integrations working through other modules (MidiQOL, DAE).
+See [DEV_TODO](https://github.com/Skyl3lazer/giffyglyph-monster-maker-continued/blob/master/docs/DEV_TODO.md) for what I'm looking at next.

 ## Thank Yous!